Headings and Tags

 There are many preformatted options for presenting content using Microsoft Word, Powerpoint and Excel.
 Under the Styles section you can select different Headings to make stylistic changes to the text.
 You will still maintain flexibility to alter the font type, text color, text size, spacing, etc.

-Title – This is the Title of the document
+Title Heading – For the document Title

-Subtitle1 – Heading 1 - 1st paragraph of the document
+Heading 1 - 1st paragraph SubTitle

-Normal Text for the paragraph
+Normal Text - Text in the body of the paragraph

-Subtitle2 – Heading 1 - 2nd paragraph of the document
+Heading 1 - 2nd paragraph SubTitle

 Listing Content